 Removing wisdom teeth before they have a chance to develop can prevent problems such as infection, tooth crowding, root damage, and even cysts and tumors.
 For many patients, wisdom teeth removal is their first experience with oral surgery or any surgery at all, which we understand can cause some anxiety.
-We want our patients and parent of patients to know that they can feel comfortable with and trust our team.
+We want our patients and parent of patients to know that they can feel comfortable with and trust our team in Lubbock, TX.
 The testimonial videos below can attest to the high-quality care we provide and our dedication to patient comfort and satisfaction, and we encourage you to watch them.

 Wisdom teeth are the final set of teeth to grow in the mouth and usually reach full development by a patient’s early twenties.
 At Hill & Ioppolo Oral & Dental Implant Surgery of Lubbock, Dr. Robert B. Ioppolo specializes in extracting teeth and have years of training and experience.
 Not everybody needs to have their wisdom teeth removed, but the best way to find out is to visit an oral and maxillofacial surgeon for a consultation.